witnet/documentation/docs/developer/wallet-api.md

 - `bytes`: *String*, data request bytes represented in hexadecimal format.
 - `metadata`: description of the outcome of the transaction, includes
     - `fee`: *number*, miner fee in nanoWits.
+    - `time_lock`: *number*, indicates the epoch from which the funds will be available, before this epoch the funds are blocked.
     - `to`: *String*, the address of the reciever.
     - `value`: *number*, value that has been transferd in nanoWits.
 - `transaction`: *ValueTransfer*, all transactional information regarding the created value transfer.